PurnPum/Sketchy-Crystal/README.md

 - Make Sketch not work in the Battle Tower.

+- Add a move that replaces Surf that works in battles.

 ## CURRENTLY DOING:

 - Testing the initial release, looking for bugs.